Zed-Bailey/gt7-cars/README.md

 ### Update script
-the update script will update the database data with new values `node --env-file=.env update_script.js`
+the update script will download the csv data and update the database with new values `node update_script.js`